Written by nickrichter,

 A Fourth Circuit State Court in South Dakota has construed the applicable statutes and found two separate defendants not guilty of possession of a controlled substance in the form of marijuana concentrates.
 The reasoned opinions hold that the applicable statutes regarding marijuana when harmonized with each other say that if the substance contains an extraction of marijuana, it is marijuana and should not be considered a controlled substance, and any other interpretation of the applicable statutes creates a result that is ambiguous and contradictory — potentially creating confusion for the ordinary citizen.
 It should be noted that this is the opinion of just one State Circuit Court in South Dakota and is not the binding law of the State of South Dakota.

 Until South Dakota legislature changes the statutes or the Supreme Court provides clarity by its judicial review of these statutes this controversy concerning what is and is not “marijuana” continues.

-If you or someone you know has been charged with possession or any other crime, you can trust that the attorneys at Wilka, Welter & Ash, LLP are up to date on the law and can assist you in your defense.
+If you or someone you know has been charged with possession or are in need of a criminal defense lawyer, you can trust that the attorneys at Wilka, Welter & Ash, LLP are up to date on the law and can assist you in your defense.